shaloo/docs.arcana/includes/text-snippets/github_config_steps.md

 Save the settings.
 Arcana Network assigns an **{{config.extra.arcana.app_address}}** to every registered and configured dApp.
 You need to save this **{{config.extra.arcana.app_address}}** and use it while integrating the dApp with the Auth SDK. ![App Identifier](/img/an_db_app_address.png)

-*You are all set with GitHub Setup.
-Integrate the Web3 application with the Arcana Auth SDK and call the social login function when the user chooses to log in.*
+*You are all set with the GitHub configuration.
+Integrate the Web3 application with the Arcana Auth SDK and call the user onboarding function when the user chooses to log in.*